vwkd/code-system/src/languages/wasm/component.md

 has a single namespace
 i.e.none of the defined names can collide

+?? can think of as instance type

 ### World

-complete description of both imports and exports of a component can think of as component type
+complete description of both imports and exports of a component can think of as component type better name would have been "interface" can have multiple interfaces

 describe a concrete component
 are the basis of bindings generation